fjvallarino/monomer/tasks.md

 Next
   - Improve DPI handling
-  - Check Tutorial 03 (adding empty adds multiple items)
+  - Check Tutorial 03 (adding empty items seemed to add multiple times)
   - Avoid building examples when used as a library
+  - Add labeledItem (checkbox and radio)
+  - Add placeholder text for textField.
   - Document themes and how widgets use them.
   - Create ContextMenu (could work similarly to Tooltip)